List of Attack on Titan characters: 104th Training Corps

 The Training Corps (訓練兵団, Kunren Heidan) is the branch of the military dedicated to training and educating new recruits to become members of the three military branches.
 Only the top ten graduates are permitted the privilege of applying to the Military Police Brigade and living within the Inner District.
 The other graduates can only choose between joining the Survey Corps or the Garrison Regiment.
 The Training Corps insignia is a crossing pair of swords.

 The 104th Training Corps (第104期訓練兵団, Dai-hyakuyon-ki Kunren Heidan) is the only graduating class introduced in the series and the southern division contains nearly all of the central characters.
-It was active during the years 847 through 850 when the remaining recruits graduated.
+It was active during 847 through 850 when the remaining recruits graduated.
 In the manga, the top ten cadets were listed by their individual ranks, but in the anime, the top ten are recognized as a group, along with Armin and Ymir.